coreywischmeyer/Cryptoquip/README.md

 ```

 ##Output
 The output is actually the resulting set for each letter.
-For example, there wasn't enought information in the below result to decide if: `QR` is `OF`, `OX`, or `OK`, etc.
+For example, there wasn't enough information in the below result to decide if: `QR` is `OF`, `OX`, or `OK`, etc.

 ```
 ['S']['T']['Y']['L']['E']